by Rabbi Dr Zvi Aviner

 Seeing that Cain still did not respond, YHVH went on

 “And if you do not do good,

 sin crouches at the door,

 What sin?
 Which door?

-Note that ELoKIM would interfere AFTER the act of murder has been done, to punish the murderer.
-YHVH in contrast interferes BEFORE the murder itself, while the THOUGHTS of it are still brewing in Cain’s heart.
-She is not here to execute Justice but rather to prevent the evil doing from happening.
-And what She wants is a clean heart to enter it herself.
+Note that ELoKIM would interfere AFTER the sin, with retributions.
+YHVH interferes BEFORE the sin (here: murder) while the THOUGHTS of it are still brewing in Cain’s heart.
+She is not here to execute Justice and punish the sinner but rather to prevent the evil from happening.
+She wants a clean heart where She can enter and Dwell.

 And her message to Cain was: As long the sin crouches at the door of your heart, you CAN control it: “and you shall rule over it.”
-And in one stroke of a pen YHVH dismissed claims such as “my passion overcame me and I killed,” or “I raped,” or “I stole” or “I committed injustice.”
+There is a stage when Man CAN stop bad feelings from brewing.

 Sin crouches as the Door of Eden

-The murder itself is described in just a few words:
+The first murder is described in just a few words:

 “And it came to pass, and Cain said to Abel his brother.